billyfish/eirods-dav/README.md

-﻿Davrods - An Apache WebDAV interface to iROD
+﻿Davrods - An Apache WebDAV interface to iRODS
 =============================================

 Davrods provides access to iRODS servers using the WebDAV protocol.